g497813927/Bilibili_BV_Converter/README_ENG.md

 ### TL;DR

 Bilibili(a famous video website in China) Converter for BV number.
-Users only need to run the program to obtain the data they want.
+Users only need to run the specific program to obtain the data they want.

 ### BV2CID